-Section 2.1 What are the drug payment stages for Clover Health LiveHealthy (PPO) members?
+Section 2.1 What are the drug payment stages for Clover Health Premier (PPO) members?

-Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it's on.
+Important Message About What You Pay for Insulin - You won't pay more than \$35 for a one-month supply of each insulin product covered by our plan, no matter what cost-sharing tier it's on, even if you haven't paid your deductible.

-There are four "drug payment stages" for your prescription drug coverage under Clover Health LiveHealthy (PPO).
+There are four "drug payment stages" for your prescription drug coverage under Clover Health Premier (PPO).
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are: